 Omega Seamaster Automatic Chronograph, To Be Sold Without Reserve

 A grade A 1973 Omega Seamaster Automatic Chronograph Ref.
-176.007 will be up for grabs at the Antiquorum watch auction Saturday August 25th.
+176.007 will be up for grabs at the Antiquorum watch auction Saturday, August 25th.
 Estimates are low, and it will be sold without reserve, so if you want a cheap Seamaster that doesn't look like every other one out there - pre-register and bid online.
-There is also a really nice Breitling Premier available, with no reserve as well.

 Presented in a cushion shaped stainless steel case that is both polished and brushed, this Seamaster measures 38 x 42 mm, and is 15 mm thick.
 Screwed down case back inscribed with the Seamaster logo.
 Powered by caliber 1040, a self-winding mechanical movement with 22 jewels, a straight-line lever escapement, monometallic balance, shock absorber and self-compensating balance spring.